HowaiMak/BLK_SWAN_COMPAR/README.md

 ## Testing and Implementing
 All referencing models are coded in ipython.
 Idealy this should be run or either python, or even better C++.
 The choice of Jupyter Notebook is simply for demonstrating purposes and readability.

-For those who wish to run the code in python instead of ipython, please copy the code into a .py files first.
-After that import the library "os" in order to read and extract your current working directory (or the Excel files directory) to read the .csv files.
-Alternative way can be done manually by inputting the directory address into the code at the beginning.
-Commencing the program shall be done via the terminal (cmd) by calling "python script_name.py".
-If potential error appears please run in administrative mode, or check the executable of the .py file